rreusser/regl-extend/README.md

 ## Introduction

-This module implements deep extend with knowledge of regl attributes (but not regl itself!) so that it can avoid recursing into objects like arrays and regl resources that should be treated as opaque.
-The intention is to make regl templates more suitable for reuse and public consumption.
+Implements deep extend with an explicitly permitted list of regl attributes so that it can avoid recursing into opaque regl resources.
+Perhaps makes regl templates more suitable for reuse and public consumption.

+If you find missing attributes, please open an issue!

 ## Installation